 - Is this a company I could do business with?

 Let me focus on this for a second.
-One thing all businesses need to do create a list of the most important things prospects look for and the things they hate about the service category.
+One thing all businesses need to do is create a list of the most important things prospects look for and the things they hate about the service category.
 Use this list to create the content for your landing page.
-It will covert much better than before.
+It will convert much better than before.

-Your site should be visually pleasing (no generic templates!), and tell your visitors who you are and what you do right up front.
+Beyond that, it goes without saying that your site should be visually pleasing (no generic templates!), and tell your visitors who you are and what you do right up front.

-Lead Magnet Strategy for B2B Lead Generation
+Use a Lead Magnet Strategy

 Unfortunately, great content and visuals doesn’t necessarily guarantee a repeat visit.